 Black Friday loan alternatives

-If you’re considering a Black Friday loan, be sure to check out alternative ways you might check off your holiday shopping list.
+If you’re considering a Black Friday loan, try out alternative ways you might check off your holiday shopping list:

 - Sell items or get a part-time job: “Consider purging unused items like old cell phones or clothing to sell,” says Lacey Langford, an accredited financial counselor.
 “Getting a part-time holiday job is another way to earn extra money for the holidays.
 Plus, if you get a job at a retail store, you can use your employee discount to save on purchases.”